-A student will have to pick up a problem in biological sciences and develop a grant application on the theme under mentorship of allotted supervisor.
-Grant application will have following components:Introduction, National and international scenario, review of literature, objective, possible outcome, significance of the study, material and methods and summary

-The recent and advanced scientific papers in high profile journals will be chosen by the students in consultation with mentor teachers and then presented by the student.
+- To pick up a problem in biological sciences and develop a grant application on the theme under mentorship of allotted supervisor. - Grant application will have following components: Introduction, National and international scenario, review of literature, objective, possible outcome, significance of the study, material and methods and summary - To choose advanced scientific papers from high profile journals in consultation with a mentor which needs to be presented by the student.
 The presenter is supposed to have all the relevant knowledge of the article.